GraphLite-AI/GraphLite/bindings/README.md

 ### Choose Java if:
 - Enterprise Java application
 - Spring Boot integration
-- Android development
-- JVM ecosystem (Scala, Kotlin, Groovy)
+- JVM ecosystem (can be used from Scala, Kotlin, Groovy)

 ### Choose JavaScript if:
 - Web application (browser or Node.js)